A Military Move to DC: Buy or Rent?

 If you are moving up in your career and making more money, the tax benefits of homeownership can’t be beat.

 Are you eligible for a VA Loan?
 If so, it is perhaps the single best way to achieve homeownership.
-Its no downpayment option (up to $424,100 in loan amount) and relatively relaxed prequalification process has helped countless service members become property owners.
+Its no downpayment option and relatively relaxed prequalification process has helped countless service members become property owners (learn more about using your VA home loan benefit here).

 So if you are financially able, buying a home for your time in the DC area is a great option.
 More on why below…